Arts

 April brings five fine movies directed by women, but first Jennifer Merin wants to look back at director Kathryn Bigelow's big night at the Oscars.
 Will it change the stats of a male-dominated industry heavily patronized by women?

-Jennifer Merin(WOMENSENEWS)--We'd be fools not to savor Kathryn Bigelow's triumph on March 7 when she became the first women in Oscar's 82-year history to win a golden statuette for Best Director.
+Jennifer Merin(WOMENSENEWS)–We’d be fools not to savor Kathryn Bigelow’s triumph on March 7 when she became the first women in Oscar’s 82-year history to win a golden statuette for Best Director.

 I know that might seem like ancient history by now, given the minute-to-minute Hollywood news cycle.
 (Since then, of course, we've all had to absorb the impact of Sandra Bullock deciding to get divorced and TLC cable channel's acquisition of the eight-part "Sarah Palin's Alaska.")